 Okay, so this is a fourth-grade text book, but I’m not to proud to say I thought it was incredibly helpful!
 There are 45 traditional legends and stories in this book, all short and sweet, and I think reading it together would be a fun bedtime activity for a family preparing for a trip to the islands!
 Also helpful are the pronunciation guide at the front (Hawaiian words are notably difficult for mainlanders to pronounce without a little guidance) and the Hawaiian terms defined in the margins throughout the book.

-A friend who lives on the Big Island told me about this one, and it sounds fun!
+A friend who lives on the Island of Hawai’i told me about this one, and it sounds fun!
 I haven’t read it yet, but I plan to as soon as Amazon sends it to me.
 I think the title says it all!

 What’s your favorite book about or set in Hawaii?
 Comment below so I can add it to my list!
 You can take a look at all my book recommendations on my Shop Page.
 And find all the best resources to start planning your Hawaiian trip on my Hawaiian Islands Page!